Ian Hay Davison

-Ian Frederic Hay Davison (1931–2022) was an accountant, chairman, executive and bell ringer.
+Ian Frederic Hay Davison (30 June 1931 – 20 September 2022) was a British accountant, businessman and bell ringer.
 He was the chief executive of Lloyd's of London from 1982 and helped to reform the insurer.

 In 1988, he led a report on the management and operations of the Hong Kong Stock Exchange, following its closure during the Black Monday crash of 1987.
 Defects were found and reforms recommended.

 In 1998, the Institute of Chartered Accountants in England and Wales recognised him with the Founding Societies’ Centenary Award for his outstanding contributions.

-He campaigned to reopen Templecombe railway station and became an enthusiastic bell ringer.
+Davison campaigned to reopen Templecombe railway station and became an enthusiastic bell ringer.

+Davison died at his home in Bath, Somerset, on 20 September 2022, aged 91.